Wash and clean the pork belly slab in running water. Drain.

 After brining, wash the pork belly in running water and pat dry.

 Place the pork belly in a flat surface and place in the center the stuffings: lemon grass, leeks, garlic and onion.

 Roll the pork belly like a jelly roll and tie it with twine until it is secured and will not open up and spill the stuffing.

 To make the lechon skin even more crispy and have a crackling skin, do this extra step: Poke a paring knife or fork on the skin.
 Rub salt all over the skin and meat then place the pork belly in a refrigerator to chill for few hours.

-Place the pork belly in a roasting pan with a rack and brush it with milk/water mixture.
-Cover with aluminum foil.
+Place the pork belly in a roasting pan with a rack and cover with aluminum foil.

 Place in a preheated oven 190°C and roast for 2 hours.
-Then after 2 hours, remove the foil, brush again with milk/water mixture and continue roasting for another hour until the skin is crispy.
+Then after 2 hours, remove the foil, continue roasting for another hour until the skin is crispy.
 Serve hot.